sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

    replacement happened.

-Being more efficient - Mercurial queues
+Being more efficient: Mercurial queues
 ---------------------------------------

 Making a new clone for every review and for each revision to a